 How Long Does It Take to Get a Spanish Passport?

 You usually need to reside for ten years in Spain to be eligible.
 Check out our Eligibility for the Spanish Passport section above.

 How Much Does It Cost to Get a Spanish Passport?

 There is a standard fee of €26 for new Spanish passports.

 How Can I Get Spanish Passport as A Sephardic Jew?

 First, you’ll need to prove that you have Sephardic Origin, including the FCJE document.
 After that, you’ll need to have your documents notarized and apply online for status.
 This could be a complicated process, so we recommend that you ask the help of a professional to help you assemble the documents and make the right decisions.
 You can contact us with any questions you may have.

 How Does the Spanish Passport Rank?

 The Spanish Passport ranks fourth globally according to the passport index.
-It grants the holder visa-free access to 187 countries.
+It grants the holder visa-free access to 190 countries (as of 2021).